A Travel Price Comparison for France Lille vs. Aix-en-Provence for Food, Nightlife, Couples, and Attractions

 Many people travel to Aix-en-Provence specifically to go shopping.
 It has some of the best shopping in France outside of Paris.
 There are many shopping streets where you can pick up trendy fashions or boutique local finds.
 Head to Rue Marius Reynard, Les Allées Provençales, or Rue Clemenceau for some of the best shopping.

-Aix-en-Provence is not always a place people visit with their families.
+For families, Aix-en-Provence is not always the best place to visit.
 Many kids enjoy checking out the town's many fountains or taking a bike for a ride outside of town.

 Aix-en-Provence is notable for its romantic activities.
 Also, Lille is not as famous, but is still a good city to visit for couples.